gbif/data-blog/content/post/2020-01-15-frictionless-data-and-darwin-core.md

 # How to contribute

-You are encouraged to contribute by identifying/reporting issues or incompatiblities and helping to solve them via the [tool github repository](https://github.com/frictionlessdata/FrictionlessDarwinCore/releases).
+You are encouraged to contribute by identifying/reporting issues or incompatibilities and helping to solve them via the [tool github repository](https://github.com/frictionlessdata/FrictionlessDarwinCore/releases).